kitzeslab/audiomoth-performance/README.md

 Correspondence: `sam.lapp at pitt.edu`

 #### Suggested citation
-If you find this report helpful, you may share it in electronic and physical forms.
-It is available in both [PDF](https://github.com/kitzeslab/audiomoth-performance/blob/main/report.pdf) and [Markdown](https://github.com/kitzeslab/audiomoth-performance/blob/main/report.md) formats.

-The report and the other materials in this repository are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-Please feel free to use and modify them with attribution.
+The report is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Please feel free to use it with attribution.
 You may cite the report as follows, replacing the `<>` with the DOI in the image at the top of this document.

 ```
 Lapp, Samuel (2020).
 AudioMoth Performance Testing: